xetdata/xet-core/README.md

 ### Authentication

-Signup on [XetHub](https://xethub.com/user/sign_up) and obtain a username and personal access token.
-You should save this token for later use, or go to https://xethub.com/user/settings/pat to create a new token.
+Go to [XetHub](https://xethub.com/user/sign_up) to create an account.
+On your first sign-in, you should get a personal access token that can be used for authentication, or go to https://xethub.com/user/settings/pat to create a new token.

 There are two ways to authenticate with XetHub: